Object Storage: Security, Scalability, and Convenience

 Object Storage Vs File Storage Vs Block Storage

-Now that we’ve covered the difference between block vs object storage and file vs object storage differences, here’s a quick side-by-side recap:
+Here’s a quick side-by-side recap of the difference between block vs object storage and file vs object storage differences:

 Benefits of Object Storage

-The purpose of object storage technology is to work well in modern cloud and on-premise IT infrastructures.
+Object storage technology has particular advantages with modern cloud and on-premise IT infrastructures.
 The best object storage solutions provide various advantages to users.

 Significant benefits of object-based storage architecture include: